pxslip/db-studio/docs/app/flows.md

 5. On the trigger panel, click <span mi>add</span> and the **Create Operation** side drawer will open.
 6. Choose a **Name**, an [operation](/configuration/flows/operations) type, and configure as desired.\
-   Directus will convert the name into a unique operation key, used on the [data chain](#the-data-chain).\
+   DB Studio will convert the name into a unique operation key, used on the [data chain](#the-data-chain).\
    If you don't choose a name, the system will auto-generate a name and key for you.
 7. Next, click <span mi btn>done</span> in the page header to confirm and return to the flow grid area.
 8. From here, you can make the following optional configurations: